- by Fitness Maniac

 The pelvic floor is made up muscles on the inside of your pelvis that forms a basket holding the bladder, urethra, small intestine, rectum, cervix, vagina, and uterus in place.
 It also keeps the pelvis stable.
 The pelvic floor is healthy if you don’t have urinary or fecal leakage, especially when jumping, running or sneezing.
 Almost one in three U.S. women suffer from a pelvic floor disorder.

 They play important role in sexual function.
 Strengthening these muscles can reduce pelvic pain during sex and increase the ability to achieve pleasurable sensations.
 During pregnancy, pelvic floor muscles support the baby and assist in the birthing process.

 Childbirth can cause the pelvic floor muscles to weaken, and so can other factors like age, obesity, heavy lifting, and chronic coughing.
 Weak pelvic floor muscles can cause incontinence, an uncontrollable passing of wind, and even painful sex.

-Exercise to strengthen Pelvic Muscle
+5 Exercises for Women to strengthen Pelvic Muscle

 There are some exercises which can strengthen your pelvic floor muscles and mitigate these unpleasant side effects.